mattwd7/service_objects_rails/README.md

 ```

 ## Usage
-All service objects have the same skeleton: an `initialize` method, a `call` method, and an included `ServiceObjects::Base` mixin.
-The `ServiceObjects::Base` mixin enforces strict, predictable usage of service objects such that they
+All service objects have the same skeleton: an `initialize` method, a `call` method, and an included `Services::Base` mixin.
+The `Services::Base` mixin enforces strict, predictable usage of service objects such that they

 1. Are always called with named arguemnts
 1. Can never be publicly instantiated; only `call`ed